sourcekitty/SK-Weapon-Base/README.md

 # Base Download Required - https://steamcommunity.com/sharedfiles/filedetails/?id=3583054915

-This github version comes in with a addon & update checker, make sure you change the version number (nbv) to whatever the public one is set to.
+This github version comes in with a addon & update checker, make sure you change the version number (nbv) to whatever the public one is set to & change part of the file name to load it seperate from other checkers.

 # Custom Properties List (There are more but these ones are meant for customizing)
 # All